-Crewe director of football Dario Gradi has released a statement saying he knew nothing about junior scout Barry Bennell’s abuse of young footballers until his arrest in 1994.
-Photograph: Martin Rickett/PA
+Crewe director of football Dario Gradi has released a statement saying he knew nothing about Barry Bennell's abuse of young footballers until the junior scout was arrested in 1994.

 Bennell worked with Crewe, Manchester City, Stoke and several junior clubs in the area prior to his conviction for raping a British boy at a football camp in Florida 22 years ago.